-The Flower Moon in May 2017 coincided suitably with the birth centennial of composer Lou Harrison (1917–2003), a man keenly attuned to human wilderness, giving devotees of art music and American gamelan a purpose to gather at the new Berkeley Art Museum and Pacific Film Archive on May 10th.
-The BAMPFA performance series, simply titled Full, brings the museum to life on the night of each full moon.
+The Flower Moon in May 2017 coincided suitably with the birth centennial of composer Lou Harrison (1917–2003), a man keenly attuned to human wilderness, and that gave devotees of art music a purpose to gather at the new Berkeley Art Museum and Pacific Film Archive on May 10th.
+The BAMPFA performance series, simply titled Full, brings music to the museum on the night of each full moon.
 The premise: Full will never leave you feeling empty.

 Full: Lou Harrison

 May 10, 2017

 Full promised and delivered a strong performance of Harrison’s Music for Violin with Various Instruments, European, Asian, and African, featuring violinist Kate Stenberg and, among other treats, an accompaniment of African thumb pianos (mbira).